How to Create Tax-Free Retirement Income Utilizing Housing Wealth

 Mike McGlothlin, CFP®, CLU®, ChFC®, LUTCF®, NSSA® is a bestselling author, industry-renowned speaker and expert in growth strategies for financial advisors.

-Today as the Executive Vice President of Retirement for Ash Brokerage, he leads 65 direct reports who have grown a business line 300% in the last six years and is now one of the largest wholesaling teams in the Brokerage General Agency space.
+Today as the Executive Vice President of Retirement for Ash Brokerage, he leads 65 direct reports who have grown the business line to one of the largest wholesaling teams in the Brokerage General Agency space.

-As a professional guide he can help any financial advisor looking to create exponential revenue growth, to find new clients and better streamline their operations by incorporating his simple methodologies and proven models.
+As a professional guide, he can help any financial advisor looking to create exponential revenue growth, to find new clients and better streamline their operations by incorporating simple methodologies and proven models.

 Susan A. Pomfret, RICP® is a Senior VP, HECM Lending Division, at CrossCountry Mortages, LLC.
 She brings more than 30 years of industry experience to her position, including being one of the first to originate an HEMC as part of the FHA pilot program.
 Her experience has made her a familiar and respected face in the senior community, and she uses her knowledge to continue to educate others about issues facing seniors today.